apigee/api-platform-samples/learn-edge/apikey-security-1/README.md

 ### Extra reading: important terms and concepts

+* **API Product Logic** - This is an important concept in Edge development.
+When the VerifyAPIKey policy executes, a whole chain of logic executes behind the scenes.
+It goes something like this:

+  1. The Verify API Key policy executes.
+  2. Edge locates the Developer App that has that API key.

+      In our case, the app is called Learn Edge App.
+You can find it in the Edge UI.
+Under the Publish menu, select Developer Apps.
+Then select Learn Edge App.
+Take a look at it now if you wish.
+You can see the API key if you click the **Show** button for the Consumer Key.

+  2. Edge iterates through the list of Products in the App (there must be at least one, and there can be many).
+  3. Edge checks that the proxy path information in the a Product matches the incoming API call.
+  4. The first Product that matches is used to set a bunch of context variables in the proxy flow.
+You can see them if you click the VerifyAPIKey policy in the Trace tool!
+They have names like `verifyapikey.VerifyAPIKey.issued_at`.
+  6. If any of these checks fail, proxy processing stops and an error is returned.
+  6. If the checks succeed, Edge continues processing the proxy request.

-* **Policies** are a big deal in Apigee Edge.
-They let you specifiy any actions that you want to perform while the API call is flowing through Edge.
-In this case, we are implementing a **security action**: verifying the API key.
-If it's valid the request moves on.
-If invalid, an error is returned to the calling client.
+* **Policies** let you specify any operations that you want to perform while the API call is flowing through Edge.
+In this case, we are implementing a **security policy**.
+As we'll see in later lessons, there are policies for enforcing quotas, caching, fault handling, and many many others.
-* **Flows** are very important.
-Basically, when a request comes in to Edge, it's processed through a sort of pipeline.
+* **Flows** -- When a request comes in to Edge, it's processed through a sort of pipeline.
 The pipeline has multiple stages called flows, and at each stage you can attach policies that do all sorts of things like enforce security, check for threats, enforce quotas, do transformations, read and write state variables, and so on.
-* **Products, Developer Apps, and Developers**.
-These entities form a relationship that allows you to control who can access your API proxies.
-More specifically, they allow you to control which **apps** can access your Proxies.
+* **Products, Developer Apps, and Developers** -- These entities form a relationship that allows you to control which apps can access your API proxies.
+* You can read about the Verify API Key policy (and all policies) [in the Edge docs](http://docs.apigee.com/api-services/reference/verify-api-key-policy).

 ### Things to try

 * In a browser, hit http://mocktarget.apigee.net/help to see what else the service can do.
 * Change the VerifyAPIKey policy so that it looks for the API key in a different query parameter.
 Change it so it looks for the key in a header. **Hint:** Go to the Edge documentation for this policy to see how to use headers instead of query parameters for the key.
 It's a very simple change.
+* In the Trace tool, examine all the variables that are populated when the policy executes.
+What variables are populated if the policy fails (if you pass an invalid key)?

 ### Next step